New-Frontier-Craft/New-Frontier-Craft/README.md

 # New Frontier Craft #
 _A New Adventure In Old Minecraft - The Official Source Code_

+Note: Improvements will be coming to the setup process for this soon.
+Full IntelliJ support will be added and the automated setup will be improved to include the MCP folder download and bin folder setup.

 Official Website: https://newfrontiercraft.net/

 ---